openmc-dev/openmc/docs/source/usersguide/input.rst

     *Default*: None

   :label:
-    An optional string label to easily identify the surface in summary output files.
+    An optional string label to identify the surface in summary output files.
 This string is limited to 52 characters for formatting purposes.

-    *Default*: None
+    *Default*: ""

   :type:
     The type of the surfaces.
 This can be "x-plane", "y-plane", "z-plane",